Why does your business need a password manager?

 - Protect access to accounts containing sensitive company and customer information

-A U.S. bank has had tremendous success using Dashlane Business to not only curb reuse, but to change the security behavior of employees across the organization at work and at home.
-Overall, the U.S. bank stated that: “our security is light-years ahead of where we were before,” since starting with Dashlane Business.
+A U.S. bank has had tremendous success using our business password manager to not only curb reuse, but to change the security behavior of employees across the organization at work and at home.
+Overall, the U.S. bank stated that Dashlane Business made a big difference.

 “Our security is light-years ahead of where we were before.”